tonghuikang/blog/_posts/2022-10-16-ml-interview.md

 - What problem does it try to solve?
 - Evaluate the performance of your solution
+- Compare your solution to the state of the art
 - Justify the decisions that you have made
 - Explain the machine concepts that you have used in the project